-Minor in Women's & Gender Studies1
+Minor in Women's & Gender Studies

-5 (0) (1) (1)

-Introductory Course 2 3
+Introductory Course 3

 credit hrs.
 Completed

 WGST U101: Introduction to Women's and Gender Studies

 Theory Course 3

 WGST U301: Feminist Theory and Methods

 Additional Courses 12

-12 credit hours from the following list, with no more than twany individual discipline (except WGST), and no more than owithin the student's major program (cannot be counted to major and minor).3 ne course from
+12 credit hours from the following list, with no any individual discipline (except WGST), and r within the student's major program (cannot major and minor). ne course from

 ARTH U301:Women and Art

 CRJU U382: Women and Crime

 ENGL U389: Gay and Lesbian Literature

 ENGL U437: Women Writers

 HIST U351: Women in Early Modern Europe and America

 HIST U352: Women in Modern Europe and America

 HIST U496: Topics in Women's History

 JOUR U450: Women in the Media

 POLI U350: Women and American Politics

-POLI U420: Women and Politics: A Global Per spective
+POLI U420: Women and Politics: A Global Pers spective

 PSYC U442: Psychology of Women

 RELG U306: Religion and Gender

 SOCY U335: Fat Studies

 SOCY U337: Gender and Society

 SOCY U339: Women and Armed Conflict

 SPCH U350: Communication and Gender

 WGST U345: Girls Studies

 WGST U355: U.S. Women's Movement

 WGST U369: Gender and Autobiography

-WGST U398: Topics 4
+WGST U398: Topics

 WGST U399: Independent Study

 WGST U499: Internships

+Total Hours Required 18

-- 1 Minimum grade of "C" for all courses required. - 2 Course may also be used to satisfy general education requirements.
-If used for general education, students will have satisfied the requirement for the minor and will be excused from the credit hour requirements for the preparatory course. - 3 With the written approval of the director of Women's and Gender Studies, students may apply relevant special topics courses, one-time only courses, internships and independent studies to the minor. - 4 This course may be repeated for credit when topics vary.
+Minimum grade of "C" for all courses required.
+Course may also be used to satisfy general education requirements.
+If used for general education, students will have satisfied the requirement for the minor and will be excused from the credit hour requirements for the preparatory course.
+With the written approval of the director of Women's and Gender Studies, students may apply relevant special topics courses, one-time only courses, internships and independent studies to the minor.

+4 This course may be repeated for credit when topics vary.